Kermit R. Crawford

 Kermit Crawford is president of the pharmacy, health and wellness division for Walgreens, headquartered in Deerfield, Ill., where he is leading the advancement of community pharmacy to play a greater role in healthcare through integration and expanded services.

-Crawford is a member of the board of directors of the Allstate Corporation.
-He also serves on the board of directors of the National Association of Chain Drug Stores and previously on their Policy Council Committee.
-He is also on the board of directors of Northwestern Lake Forest Hospital, as well as the American Diabetes Association, Northern Illinois and Indiana region.
-Crawford is also a member of the board of councilors of the University of Southern California School of Pharmacy and The Commercial Club of Chicago.
+Crawford is a member of the board of directors of the Allstate Corporation, as well as the boards of the National Association of Chain Drug Stores and Northwestern Lake Forest Hospital.
+In addition, he serves on the board of councilors of the University of Southern California School of Pharmacy and is a member of The Commercial Club of Chicago.

-Crawford earned a Bachelor of Science degree in pharmacy from Texas Southern University in 1983, where he ranked second in his graduating class.
-His continuing education includes a wide range of postgraduate management programs.
+Crawford earned a Bachelor of Science degree in pharmacy from Texas Southern University in 1983.